 As an Amazon Associate I earn from qualifying purchases.
 This post contains affiliate links.

 UPDATE: Since first publishing this post on 9/26/2019 my opinion of this service has changed.
 I will continue to leave the post up and other authors can try the service if they like, but I no longer use them.

 Clicks no longer lead to sales.
 My first couple of times using this service it lead to a nice boost in my sales.
 The last couple of times I’ve used this I not only did not get a boost in sales, sales actually went down.
-(Not saying that Book Raid’s fault, it just happened at the same time.)
+(Not saying that was Book Raid’s fault, it just happened at the same time.)

-Referrals I’ve sent via the affiliate link which I know for a fact have resulted in newsletter signups because I know the individuals personally, may or may not have been credited to my account as my dashboard has perpetually stated that no one has used me link.
+Referrals I’ve sent via the affiliate link which I know for a fact have resulted in newsletter signups because I know the individuals personally, may or may not have been credited to my account as my dashboard has perpetually stated that no one has used my link.
 No response was received from Book Raid within a week of my inquiry.
 Book Raid eventually responded and stated that they had credited my account for the signups which I had driven to them, but because they had not updated my dashboard for me to see, I have no idea how many authors or readers signed up from my website.

 Additional update 4/4/2020: Site now has an affiliate dashboard.
 Referral credits for newsletter subscribers are $0.25 per subscriber and referrals for authors who sign up to pay the site are $0.01.

 I’m not saying this is a bad service.
 It is just no longer financially viable to pay more for marketing than I receive in sales.
 The email list is still a great way to receive free or discounted books from Amazon.
 I highly recommend it to readers.
 Below is my original post.